 Mary Laura Philpott is an essayist, author, cartoonist, and contributor to publications including The New York Times, The Washington Post, McSweeney’s, The Los Angeles Times, and Lit Hub.
 She is also the author and illustrator of the book Penguins with People Problems; the founding editor of Musing, the online magazine of Nashville’s independent bookstore, Parnassus Books; and a traveling speaker and moderator on all things literary.
 She lives in Nashville with her husband, two children, and two ill-behaved little dogs.

 Nashville Public Television

-Nashville Public Television, Nashville’s PBS station, is available free and over-the-air to nearly 2.4 million people throughout the Middle Tennessee and southern Kentucky viewing area, through its main NPT and secondary NPT2 channels, and to anyone in the world through its stable of NPT Digital services, including wnpt.org, YouTube and the PBS video app.
-The mission of NPT is to provide, through the power of traditional television and interactive digital communications, high quality educational, cultural and civic experiences that address issues and concerns of the people of the Nashville region, and which thereby help improve the lives of those we serve.
+Nashville Public Television, Nashville’s PBS station, is available free and over-the-air to nearly 2.4 million people throughout the Middle Tennessee and southern Kentucky viewing area.
+NPT’s three broadcast channels are NPT, the main channel; secondary channel NPT2; and NPT3, a 24/7 PBS Kids channel.
+NPT is also available to anyone in the world through its array of NPT digital services, including wnpt.org, YouTube channels and the PBS video app.
+NPT provides, through the power of traditional television and interactive digital communications, quality educational, cultural and civic experiences that address issues and concerns of the people of the Nashville region, and which thereby help improve the lives of those we serve.
 Join the conversation at facebook.com/nashvillepublictelevision and on Twitter @npt8.